WHS

 Indicators

-• understanding and/or performance beyond that of peers
+• Understanding and/or performance beyond that of peers

-• persistent intellectual curiosity
+• Persistent intellectual curiosity

-• superior quality of written and/or spoken vocabulary
+• Superior quality of written and/or spoken vocabulary

-• creative and divergent thinker, shows originality in thinkingsophisticated reasoning powers and ability to manipulate ideas
+• Creative and divergent thinker, shows originality in thinking sophisticated reasoning powers and ability to manipulate ideas

-• strong sense of justice and humour
+• Strong sense of justice and humour

-• task commitment to a chosen topic of interest and desire to work independently on self-selected projects
+• Task commitment to a chosen topic of interest and desire to work independently on self-selected projects

-• exceptional memory
+• Exceptional memory

-• learns at a faster pace than peers
+• Learns at a faster pace than peers

-• intense, perceptive, sensitive
+• Intense, perceptive, and sensitive

 Gagne's Differentiated Model of Gifted & Talented